icpc/ccs-specs/Contest_API.md

 ### Groups

 Grouping of teams.
-At the World Finals these are the super regions, at regionals these are often different sites.
+At the World Finals these are the super regions; at other contests these may be the different sites, divisions, or types of contestants.

+Teams may belong to multiple groups.
+For instance, there may be a group for each site, a group for university teams, a group for corporate teams, and a group for ICPC-eligible teams.
+Teams could belong to two or three of these.
+When there are different kinds of groups for different purposes (e.g. sites vs divisions), each group or set of groups should have a different type attribute (e.g. `"type":"site"` and `"type":"division"`).

+Groups must exist for any combination of teams that should be ranked on a [group scoreboard](#group-scoreboard), which means groups may be created for combinations.
+For instance, if there's a requirement to show a scoreboard for teams in each of `D` divisions at every one of `S` sites, then there will also be `D`x`S` groups with a type like `"type":"site-division"`.

 The following endpoints are associated with groups: